tylerjwoods/covid19_compliance/README.md

 * Galvanize instructors, Phil Geurin, Andrew Nicholls, and Jack Bennetto.
 * My fellow cohort-mates in the Galvanize DSI who all banded together to teach and learn from each other while social distancing.
-* Family and friends (@sversage) for encouraging me to enroll and complete the Galvanize course.
+* Family and friends for encouraging me to enroll and complete the Galvanize course.